Click any thumbnail image to view fullsize

 • 4 metal clips (retainers) lock the air filter into place, as well as two barbed prongs on the underside.

-• Un-clip the metal retainers and move the intake tubes in front of and behind the filter out of the way.
+• Release the metal retaining clips and move the intake tubes in front of and behind the filter out of the way.
 This may require some finesse, since the filter has hooks in the front and rear that create a positive seal between the filter and tubing (reference your new filter to see how it is held in place).

 • Once the intake tubes are pushed out of the way (you'll only get about 1/4-1/2 an inch of clearance), pop the filter loose by tugging straight up.
 A pair of barbed prongs secure it to the bottom mount; they should release with a firm pull.
 If that doesn't work, rock the filter side to side while pulling upwards.